NIXON C30 C60 C90 GO! CAP

 Roosevelt and continued under Presidents Harry S. Truman,

 Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
-It also continued under

-Presidents Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, Bill Clinton,
+Ronald Reagan, George H. W. Bush, Bill Clinton, George W. Bush,

-George W. Bush, Barack Obama and Donald Trump.
+Barack Obama, and Donald Trump.

-What differentiated the Nixon system from the others, however, is the fact that the Nixon
+What differentiated the Nixon system from the others, however, is

-system was automatically activated by voice as opposed to being manually activated by a
+the fact that the Nixon system was automatically activated by voice as opposed to being

-switch.
-The Watergate tapes are interspersed among the Nixon White House tapes.
-The
+manually activated by a switch.
+The Watergate tapes are interspersed among the Nixon White

 On August 20, 2013, the Nixon Library and the National Archives and Records Administration